 To define substitution rules for a Training Requirement:

-8. Optional: Click +Rule to define additional rules for the Training Requirement.
+8. Optional: Click Save + Create to define additional rules for the Training Requirement.

 9. Click Save.

-10. If necessary, reorder the rule priority by clicking Reorder and dragging the rules to the desired positions.
-Note that you can only reorder rules in primary Training Requirements.
+10. If necessary, reorder the rule priority by clicking Reorder.
+Then, select the appropriate Full, Delta, or Refresher tab and drag the rules to the desired positions.
+You can only reorder rules in primary Training Requirements.

 Once the Training Requirement is in a training-eligible lifecycle state, the defined substitution rules will trigger when their conditions are met.

-To delete a substitution rule, click Edit in the Substitute Training Rule Set section and click the X in the rule box.
+To edit or delete a substitution rule, hover over the rule and click Edit or Delete.
 Vault updates rule priority values when you delete a rule on a primary Training Requirement, while deleting a substitute rule on a substitute Training Requirement does not update priority values.

 Viewing Substitution Rules